vshao2000/260ProjectWebsite/website.md

 the cross validation to use as unseen data to test the cross-validated model’s predictive performance.
 Therefore, 404 of the 506 observations were used randomly chosen to be used when cross-validation and the remaining 102 observations were used to make new predictions.
-There is not reason for my splitting of the data using an 80/20 split because I am not splitting my data with the same purpose as a traditional 80/20 train-test split.
-Instead, I wanted to ensure that I could allocate enough data for my cross-validated model while still having enough “unseen” data for my eventual model evaluation.
+I wanted to ensure that I could allocate enough data for my cross-validated model while still having enough “unseen” data for my eventual model evaluation.

 Additionally, based on the initial exploratory data analysis where I found that the CHAS variable was binary, I used the as.factor() tranform